 Image credit: The Radiator Company

-Who’d have thought heating features as kitchen design mistakes to avoid.
-There’s the danger of thinking because of the oven you already have a source of heat, so heating is not as important – but the oven is not on all the time right?
-Plus if your space is open-plan there’s a lifestyle element to the space that needs to feel warm and inviting, not cold and uncomfortably chilly.
+Who’d have thought heating features would be kitchen design mistakes to avoid?
+There’s the danger of thinking that because of the oven, you already have a source of heat, so heating is not as important – but the oven is not on all the time, right?
+Plus, if your space is open-plan, there’s a lifestyle element to the space that needs to feel warm and inviting, not cold and uncomfortably chilly.

 ‘Whilst many homes opt for a towel rail to heat the kitchen from a multi-functional approach, but they can be more than just practical and design-led.
 Using classic or contemporary designs and custom finishes to key in with your décor can make your heating fit in seamlessly.’